developer980/Employees-database/README.md

  The user can add and remove employees

- For frontend I used HTML, CSS and JavaScript
+ For frontend I used React.js

  For backend I used Node.js